sansible/datadog/README.md

 This role uses one tag: **build**

-* `build` - Installs Datadog and all it's dependencies.
+* `build` - Installs Datadog and all its dependencies.
 * `configure` - Configures datadog and install integrations